MCJack123/UnkrawerterGBA/README.md

 # UnkrawerterGBA
 A tool to rip music from Gameboy Advance games that use the Krawall sound engine.
-Right now this is in beta, and you may need some technical know-how to get it fully working.

 ## Compiling
+The latest version can be downloaded precompiled on the Releases tab, or you can compile it yourself:
-GCC: `g++ -std=c++11 -o UnkrawerterGBA unkrawerter.cpp`
+* GCC/Clang: `g++ -std=c++11 -o UnkrawerterGBA unkrawerter.cpp`
-Microsoft Visual C++: `cl /EHsc /FeUnkrawerterGBA.exe unkrawerter.cpp`
+* Microsoft Visual C++: `cl /EHsc /FeUnkrawerterGBA.exe unkrawerter.cpp`

 ## Usage
 Jut run the program from the command line with the path to the ROM as the first argument.
 You can also specify a second argument for the output directory (defaults to the current one), a third argument for the address count threshold (defaults to 4), and a fourth argument for verbose mode.
 It will output one XM module file per song in the form `Module<n>.xm` in the output directory.